ryanshz/quickqollab/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+**This is our Final Senior Capstone Project (ITSC 4155 | Spring 2024).** <br/>

-QuickQollab allows teams to access a simple website and collaborate in an online whiteboard environment.
-The whiteboard will update as people write and discuss their ideas in real-time.
+quickqollab allows teams to access a simple website and collaborate in an online whiteboard environment.
+The whiteboard will update as people write and discuss their ideas in real time.

 ### Built With